Central Auckland, East Auckland, North Auckland, South Auckland, West Auckland > Private Hospitals & Specialists >

 Radiation therapy uses high energy x-rays to kill abnormal cells, while chemotherapy uses chemicals (medicines) to destroy cancer cells.

 Tumours may be found within the spinal cord itself, between the spinal cord and its tough outer covering, the dura, or outside the dura.
-They may be primary (they arise in the spine or nearby tissue) or metastatic (they have originated in another part of the body and travelled to the spine, usually via the bloodstream).
+They may be primary (they arise in the in the spine or nearby tissue) or metastatic (they have originated in another part of the body and traveled to the spine, usually via the bloodstream).
 Spinal tumours may be treated by any combination of surgery, radiotherapy and chemotherapy.
 Surgery may be performed to take a small sample of tissue to examine under the microscope (biopsy) or to remove the tumour.
 Typically, the patient will be lying face downwards and a procedure known as a laminectomy is performed (the bone overlying the spinal cord is removed).
 This gives the surgeon access to the spinal cord and allows removal of the tumour.

 Spinal tumours may be treated by any combination of surgery, radiotherapy and chemotherapy.
 Surgery may be performed to take a small sample of tissue to examine under the microscope (biopsy) or to remove the tumour.
 Typically, the patient will be lying face downwards and a procedure known as a laminectomy is performed (the bone overlying the spinal cord is removed).
 This gives the surgeon access to the spinal cord and allows removal of the tumour.

 Between the vertebrae in your spine are flat, round discs that act as shock absorbers for the spinal bones.
 Sometimes some of the gel-like substance in the center of the disc (nucleus) bulges out through the tough outer ring (annulus) and into the spinal canal.
 This is known as a herniated or ruptured disc and the pressure it puts on the spinal nerves often causes symptoms such as pain, numbness and tingling.
 Initial treatment for a herniated disc may involve low level activity, nonsteroidal anti-inflammatory medication and physiotherapy.
 If these approaches fail to reduce or remove the pain, surgical treatment may be considered.
 Discectomy This surgery is performed to remove part or all of a herniated intervertebral disc.
 Open discectomy – involves making an incision (cut) over the vertebra and stripping back the muscles to expose the herniated disc.
 The entire disc, or parts of it are removed, thus relieving pressure on the spinal nerves.
 Microdiscectomy – this is a ‘minimally invasive’ surgical technique, meaning it requires smaller incisions and no muscle stripping is required.
 Tiny, specialised instruments are used to remove the disc or disc fragments.
 Laminectomy or Laminotomy These procedures involve making an incision down the centre of the back and removing some or all of the bony arch (lamina) of a vertebra.
 In a laminectomy, all or most of the lamina is surgically removed while a laminotomy involves partial removal of the lamina.
 By making more room in the spinal canal, these procedures reduce pressure on the spinal nerves.
 They also give the surgeon better access to the disc and other parts of the spine if further procedures e.g. discectomy, spinal fusion, are required.
-Spinal Fusion In this procedure, individual vertebrae are fused together so that no movement can occur between the vertebrae and hence pain is reduced.
+Spinal fusion In this procedure, individual vertebrae are fused together so that no movement can occur between the vertebrae and hence pain is reduced.
 Spinal fusion may be required for disc herniation in the cervical region of the spine as well as for some cases of vertebral fracture and to prevent pain-inducing movements.

 Between the vertebrae in your spine are flat, round discs that act as shock absorbers for the spinal bones.
 Sometimes some of the gel-like substance in the center of the disc (nucleus) bulges out through the tough outer ring (annulus) and into the spinal canal.
 This is known as a herniated or ruptured disc and the pressure it puts on the spinal nerves often causes symptoms such as pain, numbness and tingling.